-In Allplan 2016 the palette configuration is set by default.
-This configuration displays the Tools, Properties, Wizards Library, Objects, Connect and Layers palettes on the left and the Filter Assistant and Edit toolbar on the right.
+The palette configuration is set by default in Allplan 2017.
+You can see the Tools, Properties, Wizards Library, Objects, Connect and Layers palettes on the left and the Filter Assistant and Edit toolbar on the right.

 You can use the first three palettes to access the families, the modules and their tools, the properties of design entities and the wizards.